Yichuan0712/MUTargetCLEAN/README.md

 ## New Warm Starting Strategies 240315

-In the train.train_loop, determine in advance whether there is a need to extend the batch; if so, carry out the extend operation on the batched data.
-Afterwards, in model.Encoder::forward(), input the batched data through the corresponding conditional branches based on different scenarios to obtain the various classification_head, motif_logits, and projection_head.
+In the train.train_loop, determine in advance whether there is a need to extend the batch; if so, do the extension on the batched data.
+Afterwards, in model.Encoder::forward(), process batched data through the corresponding conditional branches based on different scenarios to obtain the various classification_head, motif_logits, and projection_head.

 Changes in train.train_loop, model.Encoder::forward(), data.LocalizationDataset::get_pos_samples & get_neg_samples (sample_with_weight)

 ## New Configuration Parameters Description 240304